 But there may have been more under the surface.

 On Monday afternoon police found the Peppers murdered in their Olmstead Road home.
 They had suffered traumatic injuries, police said, though few details have been released.

-And on Friday morning, just minutes into the Peppers' funeral in Dorchester County, the Baltimore County Police Department announced that Long, whom they found in Oklahoma, is now a suspect in his own grandparents' deaths.
+And on Friday morning, just minutes into the Peppers' funeral in Dorchester County, the Baltimore County Police Department announced that Long, whom they , is now a suspect in his own grandparents' deaths.

 Long is hospitalized, so detectives have not yet questioned him, police said in a release Friday morning.

 Long, who had lived with the Peppers—a neighbor said for about a year—was missing when Pikesville precinct police found his grandparents' bodies.
 And since then, police had been searching for him.

 The Peppers' neighbor Wes Bickham said it was "so weird" that Long was missing.

 That's because, as far as Bickham had seen during the year or so that Long had lived with his grandparents, .